PythonPlumber/zly/README.md

 # Short URL Website

 This is a simple web application that allows you to create short URLs.
-It's built using Python and PostgreSQL.
+It's built using Python and MongoDB.

 ## About

 Welcome to the PythonPlumber URL Shortener project!
-This is an open source project developed by PythonPlumber to create a simple and efficient URL shortening service using Python, HTML, CSS, and PostgreSQL.
+This is an open source project developed by PythonPlumber to create a simple and efficient URL shortening service using Python, HTML, CSS, and MongoDB.

 The main goal of this project is to provide an easy-to-use and customizable URL shortening solution for users.
 By using this service, users can easily create short and memorable URLs for their long links.